 The problem is clearly identified and presented.
 (10%) Motivations for the problem are clearly stated, including identifying rele- vant stakeholders and discussing possible impacts on them.
 (10%) There is a clear, feasible plan to obtain the relevant data and then solve the model.
 (15%) The modelling and solution techniques proposed are neither trivial, nor in- tractable, and are Operations Research techniques.
-(10%) bractable, and are operations research techniques.
+(10%) d'actable, and are operations nesearch techniques.
 (10%) The discussion of additional aspects not treated by the problem is thorough, and the reasons why these aspects are ignored are well-argued.
 (10%) The writing style is appropriate.
 (5%) Ideas are presented clearly and logically.
 (5%) Few grammatical, spelling and punctuation errors.
 (5%) The report is well-formatted.
-(5%) The report is well formatted.
-(676) Live presentation is well prepared, accurate, and professionally delivered.
+(5%) The report is well-formatted.
+(5%) Live presentation is well prepared, accurate, and professionally delivered.
 Questions are answered appropriately.
-(10%) Questions are answered appropriately.
 (10%) Overheads are clear, well-formatted, and have few errors.
 (5%) The presentation highlights critical aspects of the report, and is suitable for the audience.
-(5%) Individual participation and contribution.
+(5%) Individual participation and contribution (50%) Individual participation and contribution.
 (5%)